trupples/adi-documentation/docs/linux/kuiper/sdcard/index.rst

    .. image:: sd_card_flash_write_confirm.png
       :width: 400px

 #.
-Flashing the image to the SD Card typically take 10-15 minutes, but a
+Flashing the image to the SD card typically take 10-15 minutes, but a
    progress bar is provided during the process.
 So grab yourself a coffee.
 #.
 "Write Successful" will appear when the program is finished, letting you know
-   the SD Card is ready.
+   the SD card is ready.

    .. image:: sd_card_flash_success.png
       :width: 400px